dqops/dqo/docs/dqo-concepts/architecture/data-quality-check-execution-flow.md

 14.  `Notification queue` is an internal component that calls [notifications](../../integrations/webhooks/index.md) webhooks, sending new data quality incidents and incident's status changes.

+## What's next
+- Learn how the [local data quality data lake](../data-storage-of-data-quality-results.md) is used to store a local copy of data quality results, and how the data is partitioned.
+- Review the [DQOps hybrid deployment architecture](dqops-architecture.md) to understand how DQOps synchronizes the data with the data quality data lake in the DQOps Cloud.